UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

     - We start looking at the Risk involved in the software project.
         - Over engineering
         - In this kind of small project the risk of a project failing is increased with the risk of making the solutions significantly more complicated than they need to be
-        - risk of misread data
+        - risk of miss read data probability 3 and severity 3 PxS=9

     **Fifth!** Second iteration of needs analysis